Ligmawhat/vexa-project/README.md

 Fork a repository in your folder

+ * install all dependecies in root folder using 'npm i'

-start project using npm run dev
+ * start project using npm run dev